Here’s a summary of the contents and the themes of each of the Guide’s five sections. You can click on the section names to navigate to that section.

 The most important themes from this section are:

 Revenues takes us through the sources of public money.
-A detailed tax section describes the nine major taxes, including how they are calculated, how they are divided up among various uses, the revenue they generate, and how our tax levels compare nationally.
-This section also describes the major federal, user charge, utility, insurance trust, and other revenue that makes public services possible.
+A detailed tax section describes the nine major taxes, looking at how they are calculated, how they are divided up among various uses, the revenue they generate, and how our tax levels compare nationally and have changed over time.
+This section also describes the major other revenues – including federal funds, user charges, utilities, and insurance trusts – that makes public services possible.

 The major themes of the revenue section are: